Projects per year

 Personal Statement

-I was the founding Head of the new School of Psychological Sciences and Health from 2010-2015 as well as a member of the Faculty of Humanities and Social Sciences management team and of University Court, the University's governing body, where I led the Senators' group.
+.I was the first Head of the new School of Psychological Sciences and Health from 2010-2015 as well as a member of the Faculty of Humanities and Social Sciences management team and of University Court, the University's governing body, where I led the Senators' group.
 I am a registered practitioner with the Health and Care Professions Council, and an Associate Fellow of the British Psychological Society with over twenty years experience as an educational psychologist.

 This practitioner experience influenced my research interests: developmental disability, social disadvantage, parenting, teacher beliefs about inclusion, and promoting development in pre-school children.

-My teaching at Strathclyde has been focused on the professional training of educational psychologists and teachers, and teaching educational psychology to undergraduates.
+My teaching at Strathclyde focused on the professional training of educational psychologists and teachers, and teaching educational psychology to undergraduates.
 Before Head of School, I was previously Director of Teaching and Learning for BA Psychology, and Director of the Research Doctorate in Educational Psychology.

 I was on sabbatical 2015-2016 exploring new research areas and collaborations.
 I was Visiting Professor at Macquarie University in Sydney during this period.
 From 2016-2017 I was Head of Equality and Diversity for the Faculty of Humanities and Social Sciences at University of Strathclyde.
-In 2017 I was appointed Professor Emeritus.

 Research Interests